arxanas/blog/_drafts/ergodox.md

 {% aside How do the phonetics work? %}

-For example, the word "consideration" can be typed in one stroke: "KRAEUGS" on the keyboard below.
-The "k" and "r" are pronounced normally.
-The "aeu" corresponds to the long "a" sound in English (the a in "consider-a-tion").
-The "GS" is the "shun" sound that is at the end of many English words.
-So the overall stroke is kind of like typing a word pronounced "crayshun".
+For example, the word "stretches" can be typed in one stroke: `STREFPS` on the keyboard below.
+Most of the letters are pronounced normally, but some combinations will produce different sounds.
+For example, the 'n' sound is formed with `TPH`.
+In "stretches", the `FP` combination forms the 'ch' sound.

+Roughly, the letters are pronounced from left to right.
+The S on the left spans two keys; one can press either of them.

-{% image kraeugs.png
+{% image stretches.gif
-         "The steno keyboard layout, typing the word \"consideration\"."
+         "The steno keyboard layout, typing the word \"stretches\"."
-         "The steno keyboard layout, typing the word \"consideration\".
+         "The steno keyboard layout, typing the word \"stretches\".
 Adapted from [qwertysteno.com](http://qwertysteno.com/Basics/Introduction.php)" %}

 Essentially this is an elaborate macro system that uses chording and a